-4.5.6 Assigning Rewrite Rule Sets to Domains and Subscribers
+6.6.6 Assigning Rewrite Rule Sets to Domains and Subscribers

 Once you have finished to define your Rewrite Rule Sets, you need to assign them.
 For sets to be used for subscribers, you can assign them to their corresponding domain, which then acts as default set for all subscribers.
-To do so, go to System Administration \rightarrow Domains and click on the domain name you want the set to assign to.
+To do so, go to Settings \rightarrow Domains and click Preferences on the domain you want the set to assign to.
 Click on Edit and select the Rewrite Rule Set created before.

-You can do the same in the Preferences tab of your subscribers.
+You can do the same in the Preferences of your subscribers to override the rule on a subscriber basis.
 That way, you can finely control down to an individual user the dial-plan to be used.
+Go to Settings \rightarrow Subscribers, click the Details button on the subscriber you want to edit, the click the Preferences button.

-4.5.7 Creating Dialplans for Peering Servers
+6.6.7 Creating Dialplans for Peering Servers

-For each peering server, you can use one of the Rewrite Rule Sets that was created previously as explained in Section 4.5 (keep in mind that special variables $\{caller_ac\}$ and $\{caller_cc\}$ can not be used when the call comes from a peer).
+For each peering server, you can use one of the Rewrite Rule Sets that was created previously as explained in Section 6.6 (keep in mind that special variables \${caller_ac} and \${caller_cc} can not be used when the call comes from a peer).
 To do so, click on the name of the peering server, look for the preference called Rewrite Rule Sets.